mmbman/Katagiri/1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness.md

 #### 1:00:00

 But anyway, in Omaha we demonstrated for five miles, and had a religious service conducted by a Catholic priest, and I attended that.
 And last, the ceremony of floating the lantern boats.
 You know the lantern boats?
 In Japan, in the Obon ceremony – you know the Obon ceremony in Japan?
 It’s one of the biggest Buddhist ceremonies in Japan, inviting the spirits of your grandparents and ancestors, on August 12 or July 12.
 And *[unintelligible]*, and then decorate the family altar, offering food, inviting a priest and performing a Buddhist service, in each family.
-On August 16, we try to send spirits of the family ancestors to their own home, by boat.
+On August 16, we try to send spirits of the family ancestors to their own home by boat.
 That is a lantern boat, a little lantern.
 Make a little boat, and put a candle on it, and float that lantern boat on the river.
 Then the lantern boat is going away, forever.
 That’s the ceremony.

 And then we did it in Omaha, on the Missouri River.
 But American people didn’t know what’s going on there.
 So motor boats, and, ***vrrrmmm***! *[Laughter.]* Lantern boats turn over. *[Everyone laughs.]*